nottrobin/maas-docs/en/nodes-custom.md

 contents of `enlist_userdata` includes both user variables and initialisation logic.

-!!!
-Note:
+[note]
 Tempita’s inheritance mechanism is the reverse of what might be expected.
 Inherited files, such as `enlist_userdata`, become the new template which can then reference variables from the higher level file, such as `enlist`.
+[/note]

 ### Template naming